What is Haj and How to Register for Haj in Singapore

 A registration may be refused for a few reasons, including but not limited to the following:

-- The registration was not done in accordance to the rules and regulations set out by the Kingdom of Saudi Arabia.
+- The registration was not done in accordance with the rules and regulations set out by the Kingdom of Saudi Arabia.

 - The application contains false or misleading information.